Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-See **The Seven Holidays King** for more information.
+Refer to **The Seven Holidays King** for more information.

-You're likely to earn this and the others first if you didn't complete the secret chapters when beating the game.
+You're likely to earn this, along with the other ones, if you didn't complete the secret chapters when beating the game.
 You can always do them at your leisure, even after beating the game.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248703.png">